basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 Riak provides a wide variety of data related to the current operating status of a node.
 This data is available by running the `[[riak-admin status|Inspecting a Node#riak-admin-status]]` command.
+That data now includes statistics specific to strongly consistent operations.

 A full listing of these stats is available in [[Inspecting a Node]].
-All strong consistency-related stats are prefixed with `consistent_`, e.g. `consistent_gets`, `consistent_puts`, etc. Most of these stats are so-called "one-minute stats," meaning that they reflect node activity in the last minute.
+All strong consistency-related stats are prefixed with `consistent_`, e.g. `consistent_gets`, `consistent_puts`, etc. Many of these stats are so-called "one-minute stats," meaning that they reflect node activity in the last minute.

 Strong consistency stats fall into two categories: GET-related and PUT-related stats.